An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Introduction

-The construction of singular examples of area minimizing currents presents substantial challenges, typically requiring the construction of a calibration.
+The construction of singular examples of area-minimizing currents presents substantial challenges, typically requiring the construction of a calibration.

-In codimension $1$, the proof of the minimality of the Simons cone in 1969 \cite{BDG} was a turning point in the history of regularity of area minimizing currents since it provided the first example of a singular area minimizing integral current in codimension $1$.
+In codimension $1$, the proof of the minimality of the Simons cone in 1969 \cite{BDG} was a turning point in the history of regularity of area-minimizing currents since it provided the first example of a singular area minimizing integral current in codimension $1$.
 The proof was later simplified in \cite{de2009short}.
-In higher codimension, the family of widely available examples are given by complex varieties due to Federer \cite{Federer1965}, since they are automatically calibrated and thus area minimizing.
+In higher codimension, a large family of examples is given by complex varieties due to Federer \cite{Federer1965}, since they are automatically calibrated and thus area minimizing.

-It is worth mentioning that recently Liu, in a series of papers, constructed examples of interior singularities of area minimizing currents, of fractal type, of non-smoothable type, and examples of non-calibtrated area minimizing currents, in \cite{liu2021conjecture,liu2022homologically,liu2023homologicallyareaminimizingsurfacescalibrated}.
+It is worth mentioning that recently Liu, in a series of papers, constructed examples of interior singularities of area-minimizing currents, of fractal type, of non-smoothable type, and examples of non-calibtrated area-minimizing currents, in \cite{liu2021conjecture,liu2022homologically,liu2023homologicallyareaminimizingsurfacescalibrated}.

-In the context of boundary regularity of area minimizing currents, White in 1997 showed that in a parametric context there are no true boundary branch points for a 2-dimensional area minimizing current with a real analytic boundary curve \cite{White97}.
-A true branch point is one where the current cannot be separated into smooth minimal surfaces.
-In that work, he posed the question of whether an area minimizing current with a real analytic boundary has finite topology, which is equivalent to finiteness of the interior and boundary singular sets and to the area minimizing current being a Douglas - Radò solution.
+In the context of boundary regularity for area-minimizing currents, White in 1997 showed that in a parametric context there are no true boundary branch points for a 2-dimensional area-minimizing current with a real analytic boundary curve \cite{White97}.
+A true branch point is a critical point of the parameterization that is also a singular point for the area-minimizing current induced by the map.
+In that work, White posed the question of whether an area-minimizing current with a real analytic boundary has finite topology, which is equivalent to finiteness of the interior and boundary singular sets and to the area-minimizing current being a Douglas - Radò solution.
 In contrast, for a smooth boundary, Gulliver in 1991 \cite{Gulliver} provided an example of a true boundary branch point for a minimal surface (not minimizing) in $\RR^3$.